plume-lib/merging/README-java-annotations.md

 This merger resolves conflicts in favor of retaining a Java annotation, when the only textual difference is in annotations.

+We are not aware of any real-world examples where this merger makes a mistake.

 ## Example

 Suppose that a git merge yielded a conflict in one of your `.java` files: